taliacotton/eldo/_projects/volland-general-store-fabrication.md

 title: Volland General Store Fabrication
 position:
 hero_image: "/v1592603949/eldo/VollandStore_1_mrkrjc.jpg"
-short-description: Precisely minimal, custom components create a spacious community gathering room
+short-description: Precisely minimal, custom steel components create a spacious community gathering room
 description: "The design team started by taking stock of what was left of the original building.
 While the roof, second and third floors had collapsed, the masonry shell